saltas888/react-yall/README.md

 See also src/index.js as example

-* Note: Tested only for image,picture,video tags
+* Note: Not tested for iframes
 * TODO: Add yall classes